Armathwaite Paddle Sport Entry / Egress

 Autumn / Winter 2024 Update

 Agreements have been reached between Eden Rivers Trust, landowner, land agent and tenant farmer for a 25m buffer strip to be removed and fenced off from the current tenant farmer’s land along the River Eden.
-This will prevent the tenant farmer’s cattle poaching and eroding the river bank and improve habitat for 1km along the River Eden.
+This will stop the tenant farmer’s cattle poaching and eroding the river bank and improve habitat for 1km along the River Eden.
 Importantly, it will also improve the protection for the rare jelly lichen and support the associated car park.

 In pictures…